-If you fulfil the same criteria as your employees, and have worked under a similar arrangement – receiving a salary/wages under PAYE rather than being paid solely via dividends, for example – it’s likely that you’ll qualify for redundancy and other statutory entitlements such as unpaid wages and outstanding holiday pay.
+If you fulfil the same criteria as your employees, and have worked under a similar arrangement – receiving a salary/wages through the PAYE system rather than being paid solely via dividends, for example – it’s likely that you’ll qualify for redundancy and other statutory entitlements such as unpaid wages and outstanding holiday pay.

-To be regarded as an employee of the company, you must have worked:
+To be considered an employee of the company, you must have worked:

 The calculation for redundancy pay takes into account three factors – your age, length of service, and weekly wage, and is subject to statutory limits.

-Making yourself redundant as a director isn’t always as straightforward as when employees make their claim, due to various factors including this dual status within the company.
+Making yourself redundant as a director isn’t always as straightforward as when employees make their claim, due to various factors including the dual status they hold within the company.
 Some claims are rejected because they haven’t been presented correctly, or directors fail to provide sufficient proof that they are, in fact, an employee.

-An unambiguous written contract setting out your hours of employment, holiday entitlement, salary, and duties as an employee, plus proof that PAYE is deducted from your salary, help to reinforce your eligibility for redundancy pay.
+An unambiguous written contract setting out your hours of employment, holiday entitlement, salary, and duties as an employee, plus proof that PAYE is deducted from your salary all help to reinforce your eligibility for redundancy pay.

-Obtaining professional advice and assistance offers you the best chance of making a successful claim, and ensures you provide the evidence sought by the Redundancy Payments Service (RPS).
+Obtaining professional advice and assistance offers you the best chance of making a successful claim, and ensures you provide the evidence required by the Redundancy Payments Service (RPS).

-Our experts at Redundancy Claim will review your working situation within the company, advise on whether you can make yourself redundant, and if so, help with your claim.
-Contact one of the team to arrange a free same-day meeting in complete confidence.
+Our experts at Redundancy Claims will review your position within the company, advise on whether you can make yourself redundant, and if so, help with your claim.
+Contact one of the team to learn more.